The Department of Integrative Physiology

 management systems in a regulatory framework.

-- Demonstrated track record of communicating effectively and
+- Proven track record of communicating effectively and building

-building and maintaining relationships at all levels of
+and maintaining relationships at all levels of the

 - Experience working within a regulatory framework.